094459/newsletter-oss-projects/README.md

 [aws-cdk-python-for-amazon-mwaa](https://aws-oss.beachgeek.co.uk/3lq) this repo provides python code and uses AWS CDK to help you automate the deployment and configuration of Managed Workflows for Apache Airflow (MWAA).
 I have shared my own repos to help you do this, but you can never have enough of a good thing, so check out this repo and see if it is useful.(#186)

+**domino**

+[domino](https://aws-oss.beachgeek.co.uk/3uj) is a new open source workflow management platform that provides a very nice GUI and drag and drop experience for creating workflows.
+Now regular readers of this newsletter will know I am a big fan of the Node Red open source project, and I got very strong Node Red vibes about the GUI, which is a good thing.
+Under the covers, we have another favourite project of mine, Apache Airflow. (#196)

 **dynamomq**

 [dynamomq](https://aws-oss.beachgeek.co.uk/3j1) is a project from Yuichi Watanabe that provides a message queuing library that leverages the features of DynamoDB to achieve high scalability, reliability, and cost efficiency.
 Notably, its ability to dynamically edit message order and attributes enables flexible adaptation to application requirements.
 Compared to existing solutions, DynamoMQ offers ease of management for developers while providing the reliability of fully managed services like Amazon SQS.
 It also encompasses key functionalities expected from a message queue, such as concurrent processing with multiple goroutines, Dead Letter Queues, and ensuring FIFO (First In, First Out) order. (#183)